rodrigotoledo/board_control_app/README.md

 TODO:

-- Mutations to destroy
+- datetime picker for scheduled_at
+- CRUD with React native paper - With Image and file to api
 - Sign UP Screen
-- datetime picker
-- CRUD with tanstack/forms - With Image and file to api
 - Understand how works drawer